zhangruoxikathy/corporate_bond_liquidity_research/README.md

 ```
 That should be it!

-Warning: When loading data, if it freezes for too long, it may be wrds asking for your username and password (but doit might suppress the output), so please enter your username until wrds server information pops up.
+Warning: In the pull_data action, if it freezes for too long, it may be wrds asking for your username and password (but doit might suppress the output), so please enter your username until wrds server information pops up.

 And then, use the following commend to run unit test:
 ```